Crovitche-1623/Crovitche-1623/README.md

 I'm Thibault from Switzerland, Full-Stack developer and new technologies enthusiast.
 My favorite stack is Symfony for the Backend and VueJS for the         Frontend.

 Actually :
-- 🔭 I’m currently working on personal projects and at [Rolling SA](https://rolling.company/).
+- 🔭 I’m currently working on personal projects and I'm doing my mandatory military service in Switzerland.
-- 🌱 I’m currently learning Pimcore.
 - 📫 How to reach me: email / LinkedIn only (contact@thibaultg.info)
 - ⚡ Fun fact: I like listening to rock and metal music and lifting weights.